futuredapp/donut/README.md

 If you want to get currently displayed data, call `getData()` method.
 To clear displayed data, call `clear()` method.

 ## Customization
-You can use various view properties to define it's appearance and behavior, either via XML attributes, or at runtime via property access.
-The view uses various properties to let you create a unique style that fits your needs.
+The view allows you to configure various properties to let you create a unique style that fits your needs.
+They can be changed either via XML attributes, or at runtime via property access.

 ### XML attributes
 |Name|Description|